awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Creating an Amazon EKS cluster](create-cluster.md)\.
 + \(Optional, but recommended\) The Amazon VPC CNI add\-on configured with its own IAM role that has the necessary IAM policy attached to it\.
-For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
+For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.
 + Familiarity with the considerations listed in [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
 Depending on the instance type you choose, there may be additional prerequisites for your cluster and VPC\.

 You can create a managed node group with `eksctl` or the AWS Management Console\.